Fahad-Md-Kamal/Fiber-Blogs/README.md

 >
 > And whether token is valid or not.

-Finally, we are populating token payload to a user and passing it to fiber context so that we can access user from our api's.
+Finally, we are populating token payload to a user and passing it to fiber context so that we can access user from our api's and moving to our next middleware.

 ```go
 	var user usermodels.Users